SMSF Property Loans in Australia: The Complete LRBA Guide for 2026

 Lenders assess whether the SMSF can service the loan from rental income, existing fund contributions, and member contributions.
 They will look at the SMSF’s contribution history and the rental yield of the proposed property.

-Members’ income
+Members’ Income

 Despite the SMSF being the borrower, most lenders also assess the members’ personal income as a serviceability backstop — particularly for smaller funds with limited assets.